UmbertoPalatini/DeSeq2_DEGs_OutlierDetector/README.md

 regenerated with `generate_example_data.R`.
 It contains 41 genes and 10
 samples (two groups of five) covering:

-* 8 robust DEGs (consistent fold change up or down) — expected **Clean**.
+* 8 robust DEGs (consistent fold change up or down), expected **Clean**.
-* 4 zero-in-one-group DEGs: all control replicates are zero, all treatment replicates express the gene at high and consistent levels (complete induction from a silent baseline) — expected **Clean**.
+* 4 zero-in-one-group DEGs: all control replicates are zero, all treatment replicates express the gene at high and consistent levels (complete induction from a silent baseline), expected **Clean**.
 * 3 Outliers_Present: one treatment replicate is ~8x the group median,
-  the remaining four replicates still separate from control — expected **Outliers_Present**.
+  the remaining four replicates still separate from control, expected **Outliers_Present**.
 * 4 spike artifacts: one treatment replicate carries 14,000–27,000
-  normalised counts while the rest of the contrast sits near zero — expected **Artifact** (rule 1).
+  normalised counts while the rest of the contrast sits near zero, expected **Artifact** (rule 1).
-* 4 sparse_expression artifacts: expressed in only 1–2 samples total —
+* 4 sparse_expression artifacts: expressed in only 1–2 samples total,
   expected **Artifact** (rule 2).
 * 18 non-DEG background genes (padj > 0.05, not annotated).